Kristina01111000/unichirsite/README.md

-- make sure the sidebar is the way he wants it
+- make sure the sidebar is the way he wants it -> i made the new changes

 // removed from the widget, keeping it here incase he wants it back